llm-edge/hal-9100/examples/hello-world-code-interpreter-mixtral-nodejs/README.md

 ## Troubleshooting

 If you run into any issues, here's what you can do:
-- Restart the infrastructure: `make reboot`
+- Clean the database: `make reboot`
-- Restart the API server: `make all`
+- Restart the infrastructure: `docker-compose --profile api -f docker/docker-compose.yml up -d`

 If you still run into issues, please contact @louis030195 on [Discord](https://discord.gg/XMetBW3zCG).
 Or book a call [here](https://cal.com/louis030195/unleash-llms).